 Cranial Osteopathy - A Gentler Approach

-Georgia also uses cranial osteopathy, which was part of her Masters undergraduate course at the European School of Osteopathy.
+Georgia also uses Cranial Osteopathy, which was part of her Masters undergraduate course at the European School of Osteopathy.
 It is a gentle passive form of treatment where osteopaths manipulate a subtle involuntary motion in the body to help it relax and unwind stresses that have built up in the tissues.
-Being a gentle treatment it is often the technique of choice for babies and children.

 With this information at their fingertips osteopaths are able to decide how best to treat the patient and if it is appropriate refer the patient to someone better qualified to diagnose or treat the patient instead.

 “It is far more important to know what person the disease has than what disease the person has.”